Watchmaker’s house

 Garden

-In front of the house is "Augustes Bauerngarten", which was named after the last resident of the house, Auguste Franz.
-The garden is maintained and cared for in the style of a cottage garden from the 2nd half of the 19th century by the fruit and horticultural association 1919 Köllerbach.
-This is followed by the museum's sundial garden.
+In front of the house is “Auguste’s Farm Garden”, which was named after the last resident of the house, Auguste Franz.
+The garden is maintained in the style of a cottage garden from the second half of the 19th century by the Unemployed Self-Help Püttlingen e.V.
+Adjoining it is the museum's sundial garden.

 Sundial 1